fused-player/michael-ai-assistant/README.md

 # Michael AI - Dockerized Personal AI Assistant

 Michael is a self-contained AI assistant packaged in a Docker image, designed to run on Linux systems with access to audio, automation tools, and shared host files.
-This setup allows for easy deployment across multiple machines.
+This setup allows for easy deployment across multiple machines.Based on gemini.

+## NOTE

+- Get your Gemini API from [here](https://aistudio.google.com/apikey)
+- If you want the image grabbing feature you need follow the steps.
+  1. get the custom search (api)key from [here](https://developers.google.com/custom-search/v1/introduction/?apix=true). click on get a key.
+  2. get the cx key from [here](https://programmablesearchengine.google.com/controlpanel/all). select add and copy the search engine id.
+- All the Above mentioned process will be simplified in upcoming releases. an alternative will be implemented.

 ## System Requirements